Raghav323/Alfetta/PID_Controller.md

 #### Adjusting Integral Gain

-1. Set it after setting proportional gain.
+1.Set it after setting proportional gain.

-2. If you are using derivative gain, a good starting value for the integrator gain is to set it smaller than the proportional gain by the same ratio as proportional gain to derivative gain.
+2.If you are using derivative gain, a good starting value for the integrator gain is to set it smaller than the proportional gain by the same ratio as proportional gain to derivative gain.